cran/plotmo/README.md

 Plotmo automatically creates a separate plot for each variable in the model.

-The lower interaction plot shows the the predicted response as two variables are changed (once again with  other variables if any held at their median values).
+The lower interaction plot shows the predicted response as two variables are changed (once again with  other variables if any held at their median values).
 Plotmo draws just one interaction plot for this model, since there are